 Best Places to Stay in Santiago Centro for first-timers:

-Hotel Cumbres Lastarria is a superb, 5-star guest house, in a traditional building, 350 yards from Universidad Catolica metro station and Bellas Artes Museum.
+luxury ($$$): Hotel Cumbres Lastarria is a superb, 5-star guest house, in a traditional building, located within walking distance from Universidad Catolica metro station and Bellas Artes Museum.
 The stylish, air-conditioned rooms all feature a private bathroom, while a fitness center, as well as laundry and meeting facilities, are available.
 A buffet breakfast is available daily, while more than 200 restaurants, bars, and shops are located in the surrounding area.

 budget ($): Hotel Panamericano This 3-star hotel is located close to Constitution Square, Presidential Palace, La Moneda and Santa Ana Metro stations.
 Rooms are all air-conditioned and soundproofed and feature a cable TV and minibar, while a computer room, tour desk, boxing club, and gift shop are all present.
 The gourmet restaurant serves a buffet breakfast and Chilean cuisine, while guests also receives free parking and Wi-Fi.

 Hostel ($): Hostel Boutique Merced 88 is a great budget option, a boutique hotel offering a choice of shared or private rooms, surrounded by famous attractions.
 All guests receive a continental breakfast and free Wi-Fi, while you can also make the most of relaxing on the terrace and, if you’re lucky enough, a private balcony.

 Located between the Mapocho River and San Cristobál Hill in Santiago, This large district of Barrio Bellavista is a good choice for accommodation for all budgets, with less emphasis on tourism than downtown neighborhoods.
 The Bellavista neighborhood is divided into two municipal areas, Recoleta and Providencia, by Pio Nono Street.